Skip to main contentSkip to navigationSkip to search

 Acromegaly

-Acromegaly is a rare, slowly progressive, and serious condition typically caused by a tumor of the pituitary gland and overproduction of growth hormone.
+Acromegaly is a rare, slowly progressive, chronic and serious condition typically caused by a tumor of the pituitary gland and overproduction of growth hormone.
 This results in excess growth of bones and tissue and a range of other symptoms and, if untreated, premature death.
-Acromegaly patients have a high disease burden with high impact on general health and quality of life.1-4
+People with acromegaly have a significant disease burden with high impact on their general health and quality of life.1-4

 Disease overview